 The Bodhisatta was once an ascetic.
 Before renouncing the world, he was a wealthy merchant who gave alms generously.
 Eventually he understood the misery of desire and gave everything he owned, including his wife and young son, to his brother and headed off to live a simple religious life in the Himalayas.
-Before departing, he urged his brother to continue giving charity; but instead, the brother tore down the alms chamber at the front of the house.
+Before departing, he urged his brother to continue giving charity; but instead, the brother tore down the alms hall at the front of the house.
 So great was the brother’s greed that one day he drowned the Bodhisatta’s son in a river so he wouldn’t need to give him half of the Bodhisatta’s estate.

 Back in town, the brother told people the boy had gone missing while playing in the river, and he did not see what had happened.
 Everyone believed him.
 But the Bodhisatta divined the truth and wanted to expose his brother’s wickedness.
 He flew back to the town and sat down to visit with his brother.
 After hearing his brother lie to his face about his son’s death, the Bodhisatta rebuked him and compared him to a mayhaka bird, which sits in fig trees crying “Mine, mine!” when other birds eat the fruit.
 The Bodhisatta then taught a lesson on the sorrow that comes from greed and how generosity generates rewards both on earth and later in heaven.
 Hearing these words, the brother felt shame and began to give alms again.